EastSide Sounds 1960-1965

-The decade began with music, on the dreamy side.
-The songs were rhythm and blues, with a piano and vocal harmony.
-This was the popular music when the term “oldies but goodies” was coined by Art Laboe.
+The decade began with smooth, dreamy rhythm and blues, highlighted by piano arrangements and rich vocal harmonies.
+This style of music was popularized during the era when the term “oldies but goodies” was coined by legendary radio DJ Art Laboe.

-The new rock and roll music made an impact in 1964.
-A few iconic long-playing record albums were produced and some of the bands went on music tours throughout the United States.
-The activity and production of music from East L.A. continued to its pinnacle in 1965.
+By 1964, the influence of new rock & roll music was undeniable.
+Several iconic albums were released, and some East Los Angeles bands embarked on music tours throughout the United States.
+The creativity and production of local music reached its pinnacle in 1965, leaving a lasting impact on the region’s musical legacy.

 The jukebox below requires no quarters, just a keen interest and appreciation of the East Los Angeles Golden Era of Music.